-- Silver Seal of Biliteracy - earn four foreign language course credits in the same foreign language with a cumulative 3.0 GPA or higher on a 4.0 scale, and - achieve a score of 600 or higher on the Scholastic Achievement Test (SAT) II foreign language exam or - pass a foreign language Advanced Placement exam (including American Sign Language) with a score of 3 or higher. - earn a 3 or higher on the English Language Arts/FSA assessment - Gold Seal of Biliteracy - earn four foreign language course credits in the same foreign language with a cumulative 3.0 GPA or higher on a 4.0 scale, and Level 4 or higher on the Grade 10 English Language Arts (ELA) Florida Standards Assessment (FSA) and - achieve a score of 700 or higher on the Scholastic Achievement Test (SAT) II foreign language exam or - pass a foreign language Advanced Placement exam (including American Sign Language) with a score of 4 or higher. - earn a 4 or higher on the English Language Arts/FSA assessment
+A. Silver Seal of Biliteracy

+- earn four foreign language course credits in the same foreign language with a cumulative 3.0 GPA or higher on a 4.0 scale, and - earn a 3 or higher on the English Language Arts/FSA assessment - B. Gold Seal of Biliteracy - earn four foreign language course credits in the same foreign language with a cumulative 3.0 GPA or higher on a 4.0 scale, and - earn a 4 or higher on the English Language Arts/FSA assessment